team-nocturnal/HelloNex/readme.md

 ### Installation
 1. Download the latest version of HelloNex
 2. Simply run the `HelloNex.exe` file
-3. The application will automatically install and run at startup

 ### Notes
 - The application requires administrator rights to function properly